-Kari Bersagel Braley is one of the co-founders of Grow Your Brain.
+Kari Bersagel Braley is one of the co-founders of GROW.
 She has worked in education for 12 years as a special education teacher, elementary classroom teacher and a literacy teacher.
 She is a mother and wife who feels passionately about buying and eating locally grown food.
 She believes in the benefits of educating her own children and the children in the community about healthy living and working to ensure that all children have access to healthy food.
 In her free time Kari enjoys hiking in the bluffs with her family, practicing yoga, and eating delicious food around the table with good friends and family.

 Linda returned to the Midwest in 2016 and soon after found her place with GROW.
 Prior to her return she spent 10 years in the Pacific Northwest, where she attended Western Washington University and she received her Bachelor's in Education.
 She also spent 4 years teaching at the Prague British School in the Czech Republic.
 Linda comes to GROW with a passion for education, especially hands-on learning in the outdoor setting.
 As Curriculum Director she creates, develops and supports the facilitation of the garden lessons and other programming like field trips with GROW.
 Linda believes that "there is a place for everyone in the garden" and works hard to ensure that all GROW gardens are inclusive, welcoming places for our community.

 Bonnie brings skills from past experiences such as: marketing, event planning, volunteer organizing, and graphic design.
 She is passionate about enriching the lives of children through providing hands-on educational activities.
 As a leader and volunteer in her children’s school PTO and 4-H club Bonnie has been able to help provide enrichment events and travel experiences for children.
 It was through these roles that Bonnie became familiar with GROW.
 She is excited to be a part of an organization that is making a positive impact on the lives of children.